tomashdz/control_barrier_function_kit/README.md

 # Risk-based-Stochastic-Control-Barrier-Functions

-PM_stochastic solves a reach avoid problem by bounding the risk to a desired value in a high way scenario for a point mass model of a vehicle in presence of other agents with stochastic velocities.
+The following functions solve a reach avoid problem by bounding the risk to a desired value in a high way scenario and in presence of other agents with stochastic velocities:

+PM_stochastic: Considers a point mass model fro the ego vehicle.
 Reachability is enforces by Lyapunov functions.

-PM_stochastic_Uni_PF solves a reach avoid problem by bounding the risk to a desired value in a high way scenario for a unicycle model of a vehicle in presence of other agents with stochastic velocities.
+Uni_stochastic_Uni_PF: Considers a unicycle model for the vehicle.
 Reachability is enforces with the help of potential fields.

 traffic: Scenario with more car handled by potential fields

 traffic_lyap: Scenario with more car handled by Lyapunov function

+traffic_lyap_minvchange**: This is the code used in the paper "Risk-bounded Control using Stochastic Barrier Functions".
+It considers denser traffic.
+Uses Bicycle mode and Lyapunov functions for reachability.
+Furthermore, the quadratic cost includes a terms that aims to reduce fast changes in the control inputs from iteration to iteration.